twekberg/watching/README.md

 file $HOME/watch_users.txt and read in part2.
 It only has to be entered in part1.

-Output is written to $HOME/watch_results.txt.
+Output is written to $HOME/watch_results.txt, which is a JSON file.
+Run scripts/report.py to display the report.